Employment Cost

 Once you know the cost — what next?

-Running payroll correctly after you have calculated employer cost is the next practical step.
-The tools below handle HMRC RTI submissions, auto-enrolment pension and payslip generation automatically.
+Running payroll correctly is the next practical step.
+These tools handle HMRC RTI submissions, auto-enrolment and payslip generation.

 EmployerCalculator Editorial.
 Content reviewed against HMRC guidance.
 Estimates only — not financial or legal advice.
 See our methodology and sources.